Inverse Learning: Solving Partially Known Models Using Inverse Optimization: Application to Personalized Diet Recommendations

-The Inverse Learning framework is a general inference methodology in linear-constrained settings that can be applied to domains which require finding utility functions and/or optimal solutions of a linear forward optimization problem based on a set of expert- or user-driven observations.
-The embedded flexibility in the Inverse Learning methodology enables it to tailor to the application domain and incorporate additional data that would be otherwise challenging to consider in inverse optimization models.
-This flexibility improves the alignment of the inferred solutions with the underlying utility function of the decision-makers.
+In this section, we apply the inverse learning models to a personalized diet recommendations problem using observations from 2,590 hypertension patients and develop a web-based decision-support tool for exploring the data and the results.
+The diet recommendation problem is among the most well-studied problems in operations research~\citep{stigler1945cost,bassi1976diet,dantzig1965linear,gazan2018mathematical}.
+The goal of the classical diet recommendation problem, as first introduced by \cite{stigler1945cost}, is to find the optimal food intake of a patient or a set of patients based on some given cost function subject to a given set of constraints \citep{stigler1945cost,garille2001stigler}.
+Many studies have focused on finding optimal diets for individuals and communities based on existing behaviors \citep{stigler1945cost, sacks2001effects,bas2014robust}.
+The more recent literature has focused on providing more realistic constraints and relaxing previous simplifying assumptions of the original diet recommendation problem, such as the linear relationship between the nutrients and foods and the varying effects of different combinations of foods \citep{bas2014robust}.

-In this section, we provide an example application for the Inverse Learning framework, namely, the personalized diet recommendations problem.
-The diet recommendation problem is among the most well-studied problems in operations research~\citep{stigler1945cost,bassi1976diet}.
-This problem aims to find the optimal food intake of a patient or a set of patients based on some given cost function and subject to a given set of nutritional constraints.
-In the inverse optimization literature, the diet recommendation problem has been studied to recover the appropriate cost function (or equivalently, the utility function)~\citep{ghobadi2018robust,shahmoradi2019quantile} or constraint parameters \citep{ghobadi2020multi} based on a given set of observations.
-In this study, we concentrate mainly on the quality of the inferred optimal solutions based on a given set of observations.
-Similar to \cite{ghobadi2018robust}, in the definition of the diet recommendation problem, we assume that the cost function is associated with the inverse preferences of the individual, meaning that the more palatable a particular food item for the individual, the less its cost.
+In the inverse optimization literature, the diet recommendation problem has been studied to recover missing cost functions (or equivalently, the cost functions)~\citep{ghobadi2018robust,shahmoradi2021quantile} or constraint parameters \citep{ghobadi2021inferring} based on a given set of observed dietary decisions.
+In our case study, we concentrate on recommending diets and recovering a corresponding cost function based on a given set of observed daily dietary decisions.
+Similar to \cite{ghobadi2018robust}, in the definition of the diet recommendation problem, we assume that the cost function is inversely associated with the preferences of the individual, meaning that the more palatable a particular food item for an individual, the smaller its cost.